ucsd-cse223b-sp22/tribbler/lab/Report.md

 # Keepers
 Our keepers are arranged in such a fashion that each keeper is responsible for a subset of the backends and these subsets are disjoint.
-We will defer the exact specification of the keepers-backends mapping and how fault tolerance amongst keepers is achieved to later in this section
+We will defer the exact specification of the keepers-backends mapping and how fault tolerance amongst keepers is achieved to later part of this section.

 We have created a struct to represent a Keeper (found in `keeper_impl.rs`).
 This struct contains:
 - `live_backends_list_bc`: field required to ensure replication and fault tolerance amongst backends.
 This list is broadcasted to each of the live backends mapped to that keeper